UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Schedules

-If representing a schedule, the USS object must also contain `stripboards` & `calendars` arrays.
-If both of these keys are not present, their arrays have no length, or are *null* then the USS object is considered to be just a breakdown.
+If representing a schedule, the USS object must also contain arrays of [stripboard objects](#stripboard-objects) and [calendar objects](#calendar-objects).
+If both the `stripboards` and `calendars` keys are not present, their arrays have no length, or are *null* then the USS object is considered to be just a breakdown.

 ## **Stripboard Objects**